richieb21/ignition-hacks/README.md

 ## Main Aims
 Use EEG signals from the brain in order to accurately predict and alert drivers of their next microsleep cycle and take preventative measures.
-The data is specifically electroencephalography data from a driving simulation.
+The data is specifically electroencephalography data from control group in a driving simulation.
 Cycles are extrapolated and used to determine the next expected microsleep cycle.

-Difficulty lies in multistep time series forecasting or series forecasting which constitutes unsupervised learning
+The prime challenge lies in robust multistep time series forecasting or series forecasting which constitutes unsupervised learning

 ## Biological Sleep Response
 EEG measures post-synaptic potentials from large groups of neurons which trigger during an event.
 Non-invasive EEGs consist of specially placed electrodes placed on the scalp to measure brain activity and find the difference between signals.
 During periods of drowsiness, certain regions of the brain such as the hypothalamus will activate and send alpha, beta, gamma, or theta waves.
 This allows differences in EEG recordings to indicate sleepiness vs wakefulness.